What are IDX, MLS, RETS and RESO API

 MLS Import imports properties through RESO API

 MLS Import is the import tool.
-You need to import MLS properties from your MLS to your Real Estate website without having to use any intermediary plugin or IDX solution.
+You need to import MLS properties from your MLS to your Real Estate website without using any intermediary plugin or IDX solution.

 It’s all you need to use in one package (import properties and get full technical assistance through the entire process, plus automatic synchronization from MLS).

 Check out the Real Estate Demos created with MLS Import.
-And contact us if you are interested to see a demo of MLS Import at work.
+Contact us if you are interested to see a demo of MLS Import at work.